ClinicOS-AI/integration-guide/README.md

    </body>
    ```
 2. **Accessing User Uploaded Images:**
-   To receive data from the iframe, add the following code inside your React App
+   To receive data from the iframe, add the following code inside your React App:
    ```JSX
    import React, { useEffect } from "react";